ak-s-0723/Evaluations2/src/main/java/org/example/evaluations2/README.md

 # Roles and Privileges Part 3

+## Goal
+Bridge from entities to real Spring Security config and prepare for JWT-based auth later.

 ### Requirements

 #### Please solve this assignment once you have solved Roles and Privileges Part 1 and Part 2